-- 73.71.
-The CASS auditor shall discuss with management the operation of the business, seek to understand what the firm has done to mitigate risk, the systems and procedures used by management to mitigate risk and read relevant management information-, for example: - Operations Manuals. - The firm's documentation of systems and controls. - 74.72.
-In assessing the risk that the control environment may not be sufficient to prevent or detect a significant breach of the rules, the CASS auditor shall meet with senior management, the CASS Compliance Officer and, where applicable, the CF10a or the senior manager allocated overall responsibility for the firm's compliance with CASS, to confirm their understanding of the control environment, gained as set out in paragraph 713.
-The CASS auditor shall also consider other sources of information-, for example: - Compliance monitoring and internal audit programmes and results. - Records maintained by the firm of any rule breaches and notifications to the FCA that may have occurred during the period. - CMAR submissions made by the firm-. - The results of recent inspection visits made by the FCA. - The register of client complaints-. - Any Section 166 Skilled Persons Reports or other relevant external/internal reviews that may have been performed-. - 75.73.
-The CMAR is submitted by the firm to the FCA and is intended to give the FCA an overview of firm specific CASS positions and an overview of CASS holdings.
-The CASS auditor is not required to evaluate or report on the firm's compliance with the FCA's CMAR requirements. - 76.74.
+- Operations Manuals. - The firm's documentation of systems and controls. - 72.
+In assessing the risk that the control environment may not be sufficient to prevent or detect a significant breach of the rules, the CASS auditor shall meet with senior management, the CASS Compliance Officer and, where applicable, the senior manager allocated overall responsibility for the firm's compliance with CASS, to confirm their understanding of the control environment, gained as set out in paragraph 71.
+The CASS auditor shall also consider other sources of information, for example: - Compliance monitoring and internal audit programmes and results. - Records maintained by the firm of any rule breaches and notifications to the FCA that may have occurred during the period. - CMAR submissions made by the firm. - The results of recent inspection visits made by the FCA. - The register of client complaints. - Any Section 166 Skilled Persons Reports or other relevant external/internal reviews that may have been performed. - Previous CASS audit findings and recommendations. - 73.
+The CMAR is submitted by the firm to the FCA and is intended to give the FCA an overview of firm-specific CASS positions and an overview of CASS holdings.
+The CASS auditor is not required to evaluate or report on the firm's compliance with the FCA's CMAR requirements. - 74.
 The CASS auditor shall read the firm's CMAR submissions and assess their consistency with the CASS auditor's knowledge of the firm's business.
-If the CASS auditor's procedures reveal inconsistencies with CMARs, the CASS auditor seeks to understand the reasons for the inconsistencies. - 77.75.
-The CASS auditor shall consider the firm's own risk assessment and perform risk assessment procedures considered necessary to provide a basis for the identification and assessment of risks that the firm: - a.
+If the CASS auditor's procedures reveal inconsistencies with CMARs, the CASS auditor seeks to understand the reasons for the inconsistencies. - 75.
+The CASS auditor shall consider the firm's own risk assessment and perform procedures to provide a basis for the identification and assessment of risks that the firm: - a.
 Has not maintained systems adequate to enable it to comply with the CASS rules throughout the period; and - b.
 Has not complied with the CASS rules that apply to the business of the firm as at the period end date of the Client Assets Report.